 I figured it would take an hour or so to check it out and jot some notes, but four hours later, I walked out wanting to find a piece of wood and start carving right now.

 I was inspired by Doug’s passion for the art of carving and the story of how he came to be a carver himself.
 I have not taken the time to start yet, but years ago I found a raw slab of wood floating offshore and it is in my garage calling to me.

 Doug Snider made a career at NASA for 31 years.
 He was in charge of astronaut safety for the shuttle programs.
-He attributes his obsessive attention to details in his art to his time spent obsessing over details at work, because people’s lives depended on it.
-He dedicated his life to the shuttle, until the time when the plug got pulled on the program and he, like many others, were urged to retire, like the shuttles themselves.
+He attributes his obsessive attention to details in his art to his time spent obsessing over details at work because people’s lives depended on it.
+He dedicated his life to the shuttle, until the time when the plug got pulled on the program and he, like many others, was urged to retire, like the shuttles themselves.